emilhaegglund/TADA/README.md

     diamond: True
 ```

-The workflow can also be stopped after the samping step by setting
+The workflow can also be stopped after the sampling step by setting
 ```
 download: False
 ```